lucazin/beertech.bancobeer/README.md

 ## IDE
 Instale o IntelliJ Community: https://www.jetbrains.com/pt-br/idea/download/#section=windows
-* Faça o import do projeto e espera resolver as dependencias do pom.xml
+* Faça o import do projeto e espere resolver as dependencias do pom.xml no carregamento do projeto.

 Eclipse:
-* Abra o eclipse e faça o import do projeto e espera resolver as dependencias do pom.xml
+* Abra o eclipse e faça o import do projeto e espere resolver as dependencias do pom.xml no carregamento do projeto.

 -------------------------------------------------------------------------------------------